SunsetFi/bookofhours-catalog/README.md

 ### Global Search

-To search the entire catalog, click the "Search" button at the top of the screen, or use it's shortcut, Ctrl+K. This will open a dialog in which you can type a search query to find any item across all pages of the catalogue.
+To search the entire catalogue, click the "Search" button at the top of the screen, or use it's shortcut, Ctrl+K. This will open a dialog in which you can type a search query to find any item across all pages of the catalogue.
 Selecting the item will open the containing page and filter it to only show that item.

 Currently, this search only targets the label or name of items.
 It is not case sensitive.